dapr/dapr/docs/preview/README.md

 1. Microsoft “Actions” Private Preview license
 2. README file with instruction on how to setup Actions
 3. Actions CLI binaries
+4. Actions .NET SDK
-4. Samples to help you get started with Actions
+5. Samples to help you get started with Actions
-5. Documentation
+6. Documentation

 ## Release notes